-Octave Acoustics was engaged by H.CO to carry out an assessment for the proposed mixed use development at 99 Brewer Road, Bentleigh.
+Octave Acoustics was engaged by H.CO Property to carry out an assessment for the proposed mixeduse development at 99 Brewer Road, Bentleigh.
 The project consists of a four-level building set atop a basement, incorporating:

-- Basement Parking; - Ground Floor Parking, café, and Allied Health tenancies; - Level One Allied Health tenancies; - Level Two and Three A child care centre with associated outdoor play areas.
+- Basement Parking; - Ground Floor Parking, Food & Beverage tenancy and Indoor Recreational Facility tenancies; - Level One Allied Health tenancy; - Level Two and Three A child care centre with associated outdoor play areas.